March Online Prayer Gathering

 For community members, educators, and volunteers, please please sign up for our H.O.P.E. for Community Members.

-Join our H.O.P.E. training to learn about sex trafficking and explore volunteering opportunities with REST.
-In this training you will gain a comprehensive understanding of the realities of sex trafficking, learn prevention strategies, and knowledge to educate others and advocate for supportive policies.
+Join our virtual H.O.P.E. training on Thursday, Feb.
+26, from 6:00 to 7:30 p.m. to learn about sex trafficking and explore volunteer opportunities with REST.
+In this session, you’ll gain a clear understanding of trafficking dynamics, learn prevention strategies, and leave with tools to educate others and advocate for supportive policies.

 Open to: Community members, educators, and volunteers.